On the Log Abundance for Compact {K{\"a}hler} threefolds II: Positivity of logarithmic cotangent sheaves

-\begin{proof} The idea is to reduce to the case of Lemma \ref{lem-effective-adjoint-foliation-canonical-horizontal-bimeromorphic}.
-By applying \cite[Lemma 9.11]{DasOu2022} to the irreducible components of $\D$ successively, and by taking a desingularization in the end, we can obtain a commutative diagram
+\begin{proof} By continuity, we may assume that $\omega$ is K\"ahler.
+The idea is to reduce to the case of Lemma \ref{lem-effective-adjoint-foliation-canonical-horizontal-bimeromorphic}.
+By applying \cite[Lemma 2.11]{DasOu2022} to the irreducible components of $\D$ successively, and by taking a desingularization in the end, we can obtain a commutative diagram

 \centerline{ \xymatrix{ (X_2,\D_2)\ar[d]_{f_2} \ar[r]^{p_2} & (X_1,\D_1) \ar[d]^{f_1} \ar[r]^{p_1} & (X,\D) \ar[d]^{f} \\ Y_2\ar[r]_{q_2} & Y_1 \ar[r]_{q_1} & Y } }